Stalley: 2017–present: Independent

 In 2017, Stalley released his second and third albums through Real Talk Entertainment, New Wave and Another Level.
 In an August 4 interview with Respect. magazine, he confirmed he was now independent.

 In continuation of his independent releases, Stalley released the Tell The Truth: Shame the Devil in late 2017.
 The EP was the first in a trilogy, with Vols.
 2 and 3 released in 2018.

-On November 1, 2019, Stalley released an album titled Reflection Of Self: The Head Trip, a collaboration entirely produced by West Coast beatmaker Jansport J. The album was self-released on his Blue Collar Gang imprint.
+On November 1, 2019, Stalley released an album titled Reflection Of Self: The Head Trip, a collaboration entirely produced by Jansport J. The album was self-released on his Blue Collar Gang imprint.

 Stalley announced a full length project, titled Blacklight, entirely produced by Apollo Brown on the independent Mello Music Group label.
 Set for release on November 19, 2021, the album has features from Joell Ortiz and Skyzoo, who both also separately collaborated with Apollo Brown on their own recent albums.